Welcome to Okinawa Churaumi Aquarium

 The Mysteries of Okinawa in Living Color

 Okinawa's wealth of nature, history and culture can be experienced at Ocean Expo Park, a place where you can even play with dolphins.

 Okinawa Churaumi Aquarium is one of many popular attractions at Ocean Expo Park.

 At the Aquarium, an intriguing world of marine life found in Okinawa is spread out before you.
-A sea of coral dazzled with sunlight exhibits over 800 different coral colonies.
+A sea of coral dazzled with sunlight exhibits living coral colonies in large scale.